 Туре Description RBA Risk-Based authentication (done via Apata).
 Also referred to as TRA (Transaction Risk Analysis).
-The authentication decision (i.e., accept, reject, or challenge) is determined by the risk rules configured by the issuer.
+The authentication decision (i.e., accept, reject, or challenge) is determined by the risk rules configured by the issuer (BIN sponsor).
 In Apata, there are a wide range of data points available to create authentication rules and risk profiles.
 These define how the transaction is evaluated once it reaches Apata.
 Transaction History During the authentication process, the cardholder is asked to identify a recent payment they made with their card.
 Transactions history details are taken from previous transactions where 3D Secure authentication was requested.
-Note: Not currently available.
-Coming soon.
 Note: Please specify if you will require this authentication method when completing the 3DS Product Setup Form.

-15 Using the Apata Portal
+19 Using the Apata Portal